-How profitable a bank is affects its safety and soundness.
-Earnings may be retained by the bank, increasing its capital buffer, or be used to deal with problematic loans, potentially making the bank more resilient in tough times.
-Banks that are losing money, however, are less able to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in tough times.
+Obviously, banks that are losing money have less ability to do those things.

-1st Bank of Sea Isle City scored 6 out of a possible 30 on Bankrate's test of earnings, less than the national average of 16.52.
+On Bankrate's earnings test, 1st Bank of Sea Isle City scored 2 out of a possible 30, coming in below the national average of 16.06.

-For the twelve months ended June 30, 2017, the bank recorded net income of $344,000 on total equity of $25.1 million.
-The bank reported an annualized return on average assets, or ROA, of 0.28 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $106,000 on total equity of $24.8 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.04 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.